-It was supplemented by the solidification of Christianity when new cathedrals and churches were being built in Northern France (Chartres, Amiens and Reims).
+It was supplemented by the solidification of Christianity when new cathedrals and churches were being built in Northern France (Chartres, Amiens, and Reims).
 Unlike the forms of art that preceded it, Gothic art was characterized by an increase in naturalistic features.
-Naturalism, which was commonly used by Italian artists during the 13th century later on became the dominant painting style in the continent.
+Naturalism, which was commonly used by Italian artists during the 13th century later on became the dominant painting style on the continent.

 Gothic art was a style of medieval art, it emerged in Northern France and it preceded Romanesque art in the early 12th century.
 However, it later spread to other parts of Western Europe rapidly.
 It was largely facilitated by the concurrent growth of Gothic architecture.